carlottabrunetti/Coursera_Capstone/README.md

 # Coursera_Capstone
-This project aims to use historical data and to build a model that can predict the severity of an accident
+This project aims to ...